top of page

 The White Mountains of New Hampshire. / Julie Heminway

 She spends her personal time exploring the forests, fields, and waters of the Pioneer Valley in Western Massachusetts.
-It is here, and on travels farther afield, that she gathers momentum and inspiration for her writing, through close observation and careful collection of images, information, feelings, and insights.
+It is here, and on travels farther afield, that she gathers inspiration for her writing, through close observation and careful collection of images, information, feelings, and insights.

 Leverett Pond, Massachusetts.